10 Most Instagrammable Places in Mexico City

 Admire a stunning Baroque palace

 Casa de los Azulejos is an 18th-century Baroque palace that has a striking facade that is positively photogenic.
-The facade is made from Puebla slate tile in blue and white colouring with intricate designs and shapes across the surface.
+The facade is made from Puebla slate tile in blue and white coloring with intricate designs and shapes across the surface.

-Ubicación: Av Francisco I. Madero 4, Centro Histórico de la Cdad. de México, Centro, Cuauhtémoc, 06500 Ciudad de México, CDMX, México
+Location: Av Francisco I. Madero 4, Centro Histórico de la Cdad. de México, Centro, Cuauhtémoc, 06500 Ciudad de México, CDMX, México

-Horarios: Daily from 7 am to 1 pm
+Open: Daily from 7 am to 1 pm

-Teléfono: +52 55 5512 1331
+Phone: +52 55 5512 1331

 Destination card image